JoseHervas/igniter/README.md

 ## Next

-* Redux for storing components' states.
+* Redux and PropTypes for the components' states.
 * Store EnigmaJS & PicassoJS configuration data on external files.
 * SCSS or SASS to parameterize theme styles.